 - Compare the school in Colombia and our school

-- Kahoot Ch1-5 – Review of first half of the book
+- Kahoot Ch1-5 – Review of the first half of the book

 - Cultural Extension of Villa de Leyva & markets using video